A Way Abroad Logo

 Friends & me playing tourists

-In just 2 years of living here I’ve noticed so many new cute coffee shops and coworking spaces pop up as well as a large amount of US startups setting up offices here which means there are more and more job opportunities (which provide long-term visas) for foreigners.
+In just a few years of living here, I’ve noticed so many new cute coffee shops and coworking spaces pop up as well as a large number of US startups setting up offices here which means there are more and more job opportunities (which provide long-term visas) for foreigners.

 Want to hop on the digital nomad train?
 Browse remote jobs to find your perfect match.